practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 Since [Haskell](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Haskell#haskell) offers a very good alternative, I've not implemented the complete microbenchmark program in [Miranda](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list#miranda).

 Another argument for this decision is the sourcing of an initial random seed.
-I haven't found any means to tap resources of the operating system, that is Linux here, for this job.
+I haven't found any means to tap into resources of the operating system, that is Linux here, for this job.

-So, I use the value of the Bash shell's environment variable _RANDOM_ before calling the Miranda script:
+I use the value of the Bash shell's environment variable _RANDOM_ before calling the Miranda script:

 ```
 $ echo $RANDOM | mira -heap 10000000 -exec ./random_streams_for_perf_stats.m